 In the yogic world, there are countless mythologies and stories.
-Sayings of “Gods”, “Demons” and “Lords” which are not to be seen as such but rather they are representing qualities to be found in our world and within ourselves.
+Sayings of “Gods”, “Demons” and “Lords” which are not to be seen as such but rather are they representing qualities to be found in our world and within ourselves.

 One particular telling is of beautiful nature and acts as sweet reminder how powerful and multifaceted love is.
 It’s the story of Hanuman.
 Hanuman is a half lord with superpowers such as stretching his legs and arms really really far.
 He is a playful child of unconscious misbehavior.
 Not aware of the sun rising in the morning, he mistakes her for a ripe fruit and grabs her to eat.
 He gets punished by a lightning striking his face which leaves his jaw assembling a monkey’s jaw.
 As his behavior shows no sign of improvement, he gets deprived of his memory of him having extraordinary powers.